 A trade secret is a category of intellectual property specifically defined as any confidential proprietary information used by a business or individual to gain a unique economic and competitive advantage over competitors and its customers.
+Hence, because it is an intellectual property, a trade secret law exists to promote and protect intellectual property rights.

-Some of the examples of trade secret include research and development information, software algorithms and source codes, formula, ingredient or recipe for a particular food product, list of customers, strategic business strategies, practices and processes, as well as instruments and devices, among others.
+Examples of trade secret include research and development information, software algorithms and source codes, formula, ingredient or recipe for a particular food product, list of customers, business strategies, practices and processes, as well as instruments and devices, among others.
+In the United States, some real world examples of trade secrets are the algorithm used in Google Search Engine, the recipe for Kentucky Fried Chicken, and the formula for Coca-Cola, among others.

-Legal foundation of trade secret law in the United States
+Legal foundation of Trade Secret Law in the United States

 Constitutional and federal and state statutory laws, as well as court precedents are the basic legal sources or foundations of trade dress law in the United States.
 Take note of the following:

-United States Constitution: Under Article I, Section 8, Clause 3 and Clause 8 of the U.S. Constitution give the U.S. Congress the power to regulate commerce, as well as to give individuals to entities exclusive rights to their writings and discoveries,
+• United States Constitution: Under Article I, Section 8, Clause 3 and Clause 8 of the U.S. Constitution give the U.S. Congress the power to regulate commerce, as well as to give individuals to entities exclusive rights to their writings and discoveries,

-U.S. Common Law: Trademark law in the U.S. evolved from 19th century common law torts or court rulings and precedents related to breach of confidence and confidential relationship, common law misappropriation, unfair competition, unjust enrichment, and unauthorized access to property.
+• U.S. Common Law: Trademark law in the U.S. evolved from 19th century common law torts or court rulings and precedents related to breach of confidence and confidential relationship, common law misappropriation, unfair competition, unjust enrichment, and unauthorized access to property.

-Uniform Trade Secrets Act: The Uniform Law Commission published the Uniform Trade Secret Act or UTSA in 1979 to provide a legal framework for protecting trade secrets of American companies operating in multiple states.
+• Uniform Trade Secrets Act: The Uniform Law Commission published the Uniform Trade Secret Act or UTSA in 1979 to provide a legal framework for protecting trade secrets of American companies operating in multiple states.
 Amended in 1985, UTSA is a state law that has been enacted by 47 states.
 It allows trade secret owner to sue in a particular state court individuals or organization suspected of stealing confidential information.

-Economic Espionage Act: The Economic Espionage Act of 1996 is a federal statutory law that forms part of the trade secret law in the U.S. It specifically criminalizes economic espionage or theft of trade secret by individuals who want to steal confidential information from U.S. companies to benefit a foreign government or organization.
+• Economic Espionage Act: The Economic Espionage Act of 1996 is a federal statutory law that forms part of the trade secret law in the U.S. It specifically criminalizes economic espionage or theft of trade secret by individuals who want to steal confidential information from U.S. companies to benefit a foreign government or organization.

 Defend Trade Secret Act: The Defend Trade Secret Act of 2016 or DTSA is a federal statutory law that allows an owner of a trade secret owner to sue in a federal court individuals or organization suspected of stealing confidential information.
 It essential extends the Economic Espionage Act.